amodeus-app/amodeus-client/README.md

 Alternative MODEUS app for UTMN Students.

-**DISCLAIMER:** THIS APP IS IN WORK IN PROGRESS, EVERYTHING CAN CHANGE OR BREAK ANY TIME.
+**DISCLAIMER:** THIS APP IS WORK IN PROGRESS, EVERYTHING CAN CHANGE OR BREAK ANY TIME.
 USE IT AT YOUR OWN RISK.

 ## Features
   - Get timetable of any user without logging in
   - Dark and light theme
   - In-app authentication via system password or fingerprint
+  - Available for multiple platforms
   - Bugs

 ## Installation